alvinj/Sbtmkdirs/README.md

 Project created.
 ````

-That example creates this directory structure:
+In that example I just hit the `[Enter]` key in response to the first four yes/no questions.
+This creates this directory structure:

 ````
 $ find FooBar